 Keeping Track of Time

 Working remotely is challenging.
-As we’re looking for experienced developers, it’s likely not your first time doing it.
+As we’re looking for an experienced QA, it’s likely not your first time doing it.
 Nowadays, after the Covid-19 outbreak there are tons of resources out there.
 I believe it mostly boils down to maintaining a healthy balance between work and non-work, and being able to stay focused.

 At around 12:00 UTC we have a couple of hours of overlap.
 This means that usually our employees are from the Middle East, Europe and the East coast of the Americas.
 The West coast and Asia pacific time zone difference is usually so big, it’s too much of a hurdle.
 I personally wouldn’t have wanted to work late at night, or to ask for someone to do it.
-So if you are from those “remote” areas, do reflect if that’s inline with your way of living.
+So if you are from those “remote” areas, do reflect if that’s in line with your way of living.

 We aim to be professional and nice.
 Professional for all the right reasons, and nice for the same ones.
 When I’m leaving a (virtual) room after a meeting, I’d like them to remember that Gizra has those down to earth folks that immediately understood the deal, and gave good, although somewhat radical, advice.

 Being nice for us is part of being professional.
 I heard about managers yelling at employees.
 Or just some good old passive aggressive stuff.
 We don’t do this - or at least try very hard not to.
 Be nice; expect and accept mistakes; tell a person in a direct manner if they did something wrong, but also tell them if they did something right.